 July 19, 2021

-This alert surveys recent case law and legislative developments involving California’s anti-SLAPP statute, California Civil Code § 425.16(e).
+This alert surveys recent case law and legislative developments involving California’s anti-SLAPP statute, California Code of Civil Procedure § 425.16(e).
 The anti-SLAPP statute offers defendants in actions brought pursuant to California law a powerful procedural tool to seek early dismissal of lawsuits that target defendants’ actions taken in furtherance of their “right of petition or free speech under the United States Constitution or the California Constitution in connection with a public issue.”

 Courts apply a two-pronged analytical framework to evaluate an anti-SLAPP special motion to strike.
 The first is the “protected activity” prong, under which the defendant has the burden of proving that the activity that gave rise to the plaintiff’s cause of action arises from one of the four enumerated categories under § 425.16(e):